 Now, updates to the rules signed into law in October by Governor Jerry Brown will likely change the way owners and shoppers view the coveted carpool-lane stickers and how they seek to retain the coveted privilege.

-In less than a decade, officials in California want to increase the number of zero-emission vehicles on the road by five-fold, to 1.5 million by the end of 2025, according to KQED.
+In less than a decade, officials in California want to increase the number of zero-emission vehicles on the road by five-fold, to 1.5 million by the end of 2025, according to a January report by local station KQED.

 One way to do that: extend the popular HOV-lane access program.
 But there's a catch—or actually a few.

 Owners of qualified vehicles purchased before January 1, 2017 will have their stickers expire on January 1, 2019.
-For cars purchased in 2017 or 2018, owners can apply for HOV stickers valid until January 1, 2022.
+For cars purchased in 2017 or 2018, owners can apply for new red HOV-lane-access stickers that will be valid until January 1, 2022.

-For owners who purchase their new cars after January 1, 2019, approved stickers will be valid for three years and until January 1 of the fourth year.
+For owners who purchase qualifying new cars after January 1, 2019, the red stickers will be valid for three full years and until January 1 of the fourth year.
 For example, a new car purchased on February 1, 2019 could have a valid HOV sticker until January 1, 2023.

-The rolling expiration dates should limit the number of green cars traveling in HOV lanes and reduce crowding, according to transportation officials.
+The rolling expiration dates should limit the number of low- and zero-emission cars traveling in HOV lanes and reduce crowding, according to transportation officials.

 That may not be enough to address the problem, however: Metropolitan Transportation Commission officials calculated that nearly 1 in 4 HOV-lane drivers violated the rules during the morning rush hour by driving ineligible vehicles, according to KQED.